shipshapecode/tether/CONTRIBUTING.md

 ### Acceptance Tests

 Acceptance tests are run using [`cypress`](https://github.com/cypress-io/cypress).
-A number of different testing configurations can be found in [`package.json`](/package.json), but you can simply run `yarn test:ci:watch` to build your latest changes and begin running the tests inside a Chrome browser instance.
+A number of different testing configurations can be found in [`package.json`](/package.json), but you can simply run `pnpm test:ci:watch` to build your latest changes and begin running the tests inside a Chrome browser instance.

 ⚠️ The acceptance tests are set up to run on `localhost` port `9002`.
 If you'd like to change this port, make sure to change the `baseUrl` option inside of [`cypress.json`](/cypress.json), and change any references to port `9002` in [`package.json`](/package.json) accordingly.